The minimum age to get a Light Aircraft Pilot Licence (LAPL) (A) is 17 and you will need to hold a Part MED LAPL Medical Certificate.

 When applying for the LAPL issue online, you will be asked to upload the following documents:

-If you are applying on the basis of UK military service, a third-country ICAO licence, or a skill test conducted by a non-UK approved EASA examiner, you will be asked to upload additional documentation on your online application.
+If you are applying on the basis of UK military service, a third-country ICAO licence, you will be asked to upload additional documentation with your online application.

 If you are applying for any pilot licence under the military accreditation scheme (MAS) based on your service as a pilot in the UK military, you will need to upload the following documents alongside those required for the licence application: